 It is the most popular valley in the area.
 It is flat and wide at the bottom, and it ends at the wall of mountains.
 So, it becomes very photogenic.
 You can stop by the charming Kamnik town and explore the ruins of the old castle en route to Logar Valley.

 Vintgar Gorge has allured the visitors for more than a century.
 It just takes a look to keep you thrilled.
 Located only 3.5km outside of Bled, the beautiful Vintgar Gorge gives you yet another reason to hike in Slovenia and makes it one of the most exotic natural landmarks in Europe.

-Here, you can stroll along the rocky terrains to spend your day trip along the galleries and across the wooden bridges, along the Radovna River.
+Here, you can stroll along the rocky terrains to spend your day trip along with the galleries and across the wooden bridges along the Radovna River.
 The path extends through the stretch of 1.6km, and it leads to the Vintgar Gorge.

 Koper may not impress you as obviously as Piran, but it will surely beckon you to explore.
 You will spot the beautiful Praetorian Palace at the central square Tito Square (Titov Trg) of Koper’s Old City.
 It is an architectural landmark in Venetia dated back to the 15th century.
 Get the views of city’s skyline at the Campanile Bell Tower after completing your trip to the Cathedral of the Assumption.

 You can enjoy the ride of trains from Venice to Ljubljana, but you should stop at a small city Trieste.
 It is a small coastal city with the influence of Germanic, Latin, and Slavic cultures.
 When you take your train from Venice to Ljubljana, start your trip from here and visit the Old Town Citta Vecchia.